Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A large, grand building for the tomb of a dead person.
 **Sentence:** They visited a famous mausoleum where a king was buried.
 **Conversation:**
-A – Where is the king buried?
+A – Where is the king buried
 B – He is buried in a large mausoleum in the city.

 ### Word: Monumental